nguyentranminhluan/imagebinarizer/README.md

 ### Gray Scale
 In real life, human eyes have different sensitivities with different colors.
-According to research, Green, Red, then Blue are the order of the sensitivities of the eyes from high to low to the primary light color.
-To the have a better performence in binarization according to human eyes, the image should be converted to Gray Scale befor binarizing.
+According to research, Green, Red, then Blue is the order of the sensitivities of the eyes from high to low to the primary light colors.
+To the have a better performence in binarization according to human eyes, the image should be converted to Gray Scale before binarizing.
 NTSC formula is used to convert the image:
 ~~~
 grayValue = 0.299*redValue + 0.587*greenValue + 0.114*blueValue
 ~~~